Anorak News | Chelsea fans denies calling Raheem Sterling a ‘black c**t’

 You do what you can to upset the opposition, right?
 Raheem Sterling was collecting a ball at Stamford Bridge when a group of Chelsea fans of a type that used to constitute a large chunk of the club’s fans before Roman’s billions bought success shouted at him.
 What was said is the subject of much heated debate.
 According to the Daily Mail, one of the fans opined: “I’m deeply ashamed by my own behaviour and I feel really bad.
 But I didn’t call him a black cunt, I called him a Manc cunt.
 I’ve been going to Chelsea for 50 years now and, because of where I sit, I’m picked up on the camera most weeks.
 If I had a history of saying this sort of thing I would’ve been caught by now.”

 Police are investigating.
 No arrests have been made.
-Chelsea have suspended four people from attending their matches, pending further investigations into allegations of racial abuse directed at the London-born England player.
+Chelsea have suspended four people from attending their matches, pending further investigations into allegations of racial abuse directed at the London-raised England player.

 The fan adds: “I offer him an unreserved apology.
 Even if it wasn’t racist, it’s not right what I said.”
-You can argue amongst yourselves is this middle-aged Chelsea fan is deserving of an epithet before expressing in four-letters what he might well be.
+You can argue amongst yourselves if this Chelsea fan is deserving of an epithet before expressing in four-letters what he might or might not be.

 A spokesperson for the Metropolitan police adds: “Officers continue to review footage and CCTV to determine whether any offences have been committed.
 Officers are in possession of the details of those reportedly involved – there have been no arrests at this time.
 The Met continues to work with both clubs and a number of inquiries are ongoing.”